yshavit/effesvm_j/notes/vm-stack.md

 - the number of local variables in this frame
 - the previous frame's _$fp_
 - the invoking frame's returning _$pc_

+The local variables consists of both the method arguments and any other local variable slots the method has requested.
+These are accessed identically; the only difference is that the arguments come first in order, and are "stolen" from the previous stack frame.

+For instance, let's say a stack frame has three elements in its local stack: `a`, `b` and `c` (with `c` being the topmost element, the one that _$sp_ points to).
+The EVM invokes a method that takes two arguments and two local variables.
+The new frame's local variables section will consist of `b`, `c`, `d'` and `e'`, where `d'` and `e'` are empty slots.
+When the stack frame closes, the previous stack frame will now consist of `a`, `r` where `r` is the method's return value.

 Stack operations
 ========================================================================================